I didn’t always talk about my kid’s struggle with depression.

 For a long time, I thought, “it isn’t my story to tell.”

 Even though it is.
 Getting married, having kids, nearly losing one of those kids–those events are all a part of my narrative.

 But for years, our situation was precarious at best.
 My daughter was struggling to stay afloat.
 I didn’t want to rock the boat, or weigh her down with my baggage or anyone else’s for that matter.

 Thankfully, she’s much stronger now.
 She’s also quite open about her experiences.
 We both are.
-We talk about mental health at home almost as easily as we talk we about what’s for dinner, which makes me incredibly hopeful for the future.
+We talk about mental health at home almost as easily as we talk about what’s for dinner, which makes me hopeful for the future.

 So, now, when I try to think of reasons to keep quiet, to just thank my lucky stars and say, “good luck to the rest of you”, I can’t.
 I think the potential benefits of sharing my story outweigh the risks.

 Here are 10 reasons why I now talk openly about my kid’s struggle with depression

 - Before I had the wherewithal to ask for help for myself or to seek out other parents, I found this article by Michigan Mom.
 It saved me somehow, just knowing I wasn’t alone in this.
 Support groups are great, but we also need more of these stories on the world wide web.